IBM/ibm_zosmf/docs/source/modules/zmf_sca.rst

 path_of_security_requirements
-  Absolute path of the security descriptor JSON file which contains the security requirements to be validated.
+  Absolute path of the security descriptor JSON file that contains the security requirements to be validated.

   | **required**: True